 We placed the new batteries to the aft cabin last year, but the shelf we made was not constructed very well.
-It was done in a hurry and was not thought through well either.
-It was supported by legs on its port side and the hull on the other, which was not keeping up with the weight of the batteries, so the legs were bending and the shelf was sliding towards the steering gear.
+It was done in a hurry and was not thought through either.
+It was supported by legs on its port side and the hull on the other side, which was not keeping up with the weight of the batteries, so the legs were bending and the shelf was sliding towards the steering gear.

 Before sailing out this year, we decided to redo it.